Abrarcodes/codes/README.md

 # codes
-These are the codes done by me
+These are the codes done by me.
 Author - Abrar Kachari